callionica/htmf/README.md

 When the page is loaded in the browser, the common parts of the page live in the top-level, outer document and the unique parts of the page live in the `iframe` in the inner document.

-In the outer page, the common parts are eliminated by default.
-The micro-framework replaces the element `#htmf` which contains the common parts with the `iframe` that loads the inner document.
+In the outer page, the common parts are removed by default: the micro-framework replaces the `#htmf` element which contains the common parts with the `iframe` that loads the inner document.

-In the inner page, the shared parts are hidden by default.
-The micro-framework uses CSS to set elements outside of the `#htmf` element to `display: none`.
+In the inner page, the shared parts are hidden by default: the micro-framework uses CSS to set elements outside of the `#htmf` element to `display: none`.

 Your code and CSS can detect if you are in the outer or inner document by looking for the `framed` attribute on the document's `body`: `framed="false"` for the outer document and `framed="true"` for the inner document.

+## Self Preservation
+Normally dividing a web page into an outer parent and an inner child within an `iframe` could change its behavior, so the `htmf` micro-framework takes steps to preserve the behavior of the page.

+First, `htmf` creates a `base` element in the `head` of the outer document that retargets links from the current document to the inner document: `<base target="htmf">`.
+That means that if you click a link in the outer document, the outer page won't be replaced by the new document; instead, the inner iframe will load the new content.

+Next, the micro-framework hooks various events on the `iframe` which tell it when a new document has been loaded.
+When it detects that a new document has been loaded in to the `iframe`, it copies some of the information from the inner document into the outer document, so that the user feels as though a normal page navigation has occurred.
+These items are copied from the inner document to the outer document:

+1. The title
+2. The URL

+In this way, the document preserves the appearance of a single page instead of an outer and inner page.

 ## The Code
 Add the `script` to the bottom of the `body` element to turn a normal web page into a self-framing page.